 Language Skills: Strong, professional, oral and written English communication skills.

 Citizenship: US Citizenship is required.

 Medical: Favorable passage of a drug screen and physical examination.

 Previous out of home country experience is highly desirable and previous work experience in harsh environmental conditions is a plus.

 OTHER KNOWLEDGE, SKILLS AND ABILITIES:

-• Knowledge of ALL principles and processes involved in operating and supporting power generation, transition, and distribution as well as water and waste water treatment functions at an overseas facility.
+Knowledge of ALL principles and processes involved in operating and supporting supply chain functions at a large-scale overseas facility.

 Cross-cultural sensitivity with an international perspective.

 Expert computer skills, specifically in Microsoft Word and Excel.